-- (3) Every person boarding an aircraft for a flight that a private operator or air carrier operates must confirm to the private operator or air carrier that none of the following situations apply to them: - o (a) the person has, or suspects that they have, COVID-19; - (b) the person has been denied permission to board an aircraft in the previous 14 days for a medical reason related to COVID-19; - (c) in the case of a flight departing in Canada, the person is the subject of a mandatory quarantine order as a result of recent travel or as a result of a local or provincial public health order. - False declaration obligation of private operator or air carrier

-- (4) The private operator or air carrier must advise every person that they may be liable to a monetary penalty if they provide answers, with respect to the health check or a confirmation, that they know to be false or misleading. - False declaration obligations of person - (5) A person who, under subsections (1) and (3), is subjected to a health check and is required to provide a confirmation must - (a) answer all questions; and - (b) not provide answers or a confirmation that they know to be false or misleading. - Exception - (6) A competent adult may answer all questions and provide a confirmation on behalf of a person who is not a competent adult and who, under subsections (1) and (3), is subjected to a health check and is required to give a confirmation. - Observations private operator or air carrier - (7) During the boarding process for a flight that the private operator or air carrier operates, the private operator or air carrier must observe whether any person boarding the aircraft is exhibiting any symptoms referred to in subsection (1).
+- (3) Every person boarding an aircraft for a flight that a private operator or air carrier operates must confirm to the private operator or air carrier that none of the following situations apply to them: - (a) the person has, or suspects that they have, COVID-19; - (b) the person has been denied permission to board an aircraft in the previous 14 days for a medical reason related to COVID-19; - o (c) in the case of a flight departing in Canada, the person is the subject of a mandatory quarantine order as a result of recent travel or as a result of a local or provincial public health order. - False declaration obligation of private operator or air carrier - (4) The private operator or air carrier must advise every person that they may be liable to a monetary penalty if they provide answers, with respect to the health check or a confirmation, that they know to be false or misleading. - False declaration obligations of person - (5) A person who, under subsections (1) and (3), is subjected to a health check and is required to provide a confirmation must - (a) answer all questions; and - o (b) not provide answers or a confirmation that they know to be false or misleading.